microcks/microcks.io/content/blog/why-microcks.md

 ## Microcks does mocks differently !

-As a wrap-up of this “Why Microcks ?” manifesto, we’d like you to remember this definition: *Microcks is an Open source Kubernetes-native tool for API Mocking and Testing.
+As a wrap-up of this “Why Microcks ?” manifesto, we’d like you to remember this definition: *Microcks is an Open Source Kubernetes-native tool for API Mocking and Testing.
 It provides an enterprise-grade solution to speed up, secure and scale your API strategy for the digital era.*

 It is “simply” doing API mocking and testing but differently: